transybao1393/face-recognition-pipeline/readme.md

 # Face Recognition Pipeline
+Series: *One step to SOTA*
 From *1 image* to edge face recognition.

 ### Why this pipeline shine?
-Imagine you have limited resources, you want a realtime solution to server face recognition model for specific person.
-This pipeline will have you to achive that goal with speed and accuracy.
+Imagine you have limited resources, you want a realtime solution to serve face recognition model for specific person.
+This pipeline will have you to achieve that goal with speed and accuracy.
-With just only 1 image for input, you will have a model with realtime running and ready to server in edge devices (cameras, mobile phone,...)
+With just only 1 image for input, you will have a model with realtime running and ready to be served in edge devices (cameras, mobile phone,...)

 ![Face recognition pipeline](resources/face-recognition-pipeline.png)